 Last Updated on Samuel Franklinby

-Which is the best Escape From Tarkov headset/headphones to use for in raid game advantage?
+Which is the best Escape From Tarkov headset/headphones to use for in raid advantage?
 Learn the differences, pros and cons of each active headset in Tarkov to discover your best option.

-If you’ve been wondering if headsets or earpieces do anything in Tarkov and wondering why headsets are a common new player recommendation then the answer is yes and in fact they can can give you a strong hearing advantage in raid.
+If you’ve been wondering if headsets do anything in Tarkov and wondering why headsets are a common new player recommendation then the answer is yes and in fact they can can give you a strong hearing advantage in raid.
 Allowing you to determine enemy position clearly, remove ambient noise and in some cases dampen your own movements (from your ears only) you’ll regularly see committed Tarkov players leveraging them to hear player movements and capitalise on that vital information.
-While not as important as choosing the correct ammo for your Tarkov raids having a headset equipped can vastly improve your odds of extraction.
+Pairing this improved hearing with choosing the correct ammo and the best armor for your Tarkov raids you can vastly improve your odds of extraction.

-While his YouTube video is a great blind test you’ll likely come out with 2 or 3 on your list of favourites and this guide of the best Tarkov headphones will explore additional elements of each.
-With over 500 hours of Tarkov gameplay (stats at end of page) I’ve experimented broadly with all the available headsets to reach these conclusions.
+That being said while Veritas provides a great sound test you’ll likely come out with 2 or 3 on your list of favourites and this guide of the best headsets in Tarkov will explore additional elements of each.
+With over 500 hours of Tarkov gameplay (survival stats at the end of this article) I’ve experimented broadly with all the available headsets to reach these conclusions.
 You’ll also find some useful links to community polls that have been completed over the years that have thousands of Escape From Tarkov player votes at the end of this article if you are still unsure.

 5 – GSSh-01 Active Headset

-Starting off the list for best headset in Tarkov is the GSSh-01 active headset that is one of the more common headsets available both from Scavs and traders early on.
-Unfortunately, as one of the first exposures to headsets for new players this set can quickly turn you off headsets all together and leave you wondering what the point is.
+Starting off the list for best headset in Tarkov is the GSSh-01 active headset which is one of the more common headsets available and can be purchased or bartered from Ragman Level 1.
+Unfortunately, as one of the first exposures to headsets for new players this set can quickly turn you off headsets and leave you wondering what the point is.

-This is mostly because the GSSh-01 stands out from the other options here as it makes your own noises significantly louder compared to the other headsets and the lack of general ambient reduction.
+This is because the GSSh-01 stands out from the other options here as it makes your own noises significantly louder compared to the other headsets and the lack of general ambient reduction.
 This can result in your own running and bush collision driving you insane with loud noise especially on a lush map like Woods.
 The lack of significant amplification of enemy player noises (although there is still some compared to none) also results in a non-significant difference that makes most players question whether headsets do anything in Tarkov.
 Because of this I find it hard to recommend bringing these into a raid even at the low cost unless they are a winner in the blind test for you.

 4 – Walker’s Razor Digital Headset

-The Walker’s Razor are actually quite a good Tarkov headset overall with solid sound that is similar to both the Peltor Tactical Sport and Sordin also featured on this list.
-That being said without significant difference to the above headsets and the fact that these are not available through any trader (can only be found in raid from Raiders).
-This short supply has two significant issues as it drives the price high on the Flea Market and accordingly it can be difficult to regularly use and test them out to learn the little subtle sound differences.
+The Walker’s Razor are actually quite a good Tarkov headset overall with solid sound that is similar to the Peltor Tactical Sport and Sordin also featured on this tier list.
+That being said though the Razor Tarkov headset is not available through traders currently and can only be obtained in raid.

 So while the sound quality and advantage is there it’s hard to recommend over the top 3 options below given the cost of entry on this headset during the Tarkov levelling process.

 3 – Peltor Tactical Sport Headset

 The first usable headset in my eyes on this list of best Tarkov headsets is the Peltor Tactical Sport Headset.
-Like the Razor though it is let down by the large cost while being locked behind a high Ragman trader level.
+Like the Razor though it is let down by availability being locked behind a high level 4 Ragman trader level.
 Accessibility issues aside though the Tactical Sport are often a fan favourite providing a balance between the ComTac 2 and Sordin although slightly more on the bass heavy side.

-Something stand out of the Tactical Sports though is a balanced increase across all sound ranges that keeps the sounds similar to their native no headset versions which provides a pleasing sound experience and make it one of the easier headsets to use without significant adjustment.
-This seems at ends though with the fact that you’ll unlikely get a pair til late game which relegates it to third on my recommendation list of the best headset for your Escape From Tarkov raids.
+The Tactical Sports in particular offers a balanced increase across all sound ranges that keeps the sounds similar to their native no headset versions which provides a pleasing sound experience and makes it one of the easier headsets to use without significant adjustment.
+This seems at ends though with the fact that you’ll unlikely get a pair until late game which relegates it to third on my recommendation list of the best headset for your Escape From Tarkov raids.

 2 – Peltor ComTac 2 Headset

 Another fan favourite in the best headset rankings is the ComTac 2 and another early experience players are likely to have due to it’s availability, Rouble price and even barter trade that make this a Ragman level 2 staple item.

 With the ComTac 2 you’ll get a good amount of ambient sound reduction to help you hear other PMCs or Scavs while muffling some of the noises that you make.
 Often described as the treble headset you’ll find more treble to the game sounds and creates a distinctive pinging (sometimes scratchy) sound atmosphere.
 Overall it’s a good reliable workhorse of the headset slot and one you’ll likely use regularly as you loot it from players or take it into raid yourself.